kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 Neither skew causes errors or corrupted state; the failure mode is only that part of the gate is not honoured until the rollout completes.
 Operators who need strict gating should enable the feature gate only after all components are upgraded.

-**CRD schema skew.** `initialDelaySeconds` is added to the VPA CRD schema.
-Apply the updated CRD before or together with the controller upgrade.
-If a controller that supports the field runs against an older CRD that does not yet include it, the apiserver prunes the unknown field on write, so it is simply absent and the VPA behaves as if unset (fail-open) — no errors.
-Rolling the CRD back after the field is in use drops any stored values on the next write, again fail-open.
-The field carries no defaulting, so an absent field and an explicit unset are equivalent.
+**CRD schema skew.** Apply the updated CRD with (or before) the controller upgrade; a newer controller against an older CRD simply has the field pruned by the apiserver and treats it as unset (fail-open).

 ### Kubernetes Version Compatibility